How to start a business in Texas

 Texas doesn't require a general business license, but you may need industry-specific licenses, local permits, and activity-based registrations depending on your business type and location.

-Here's how to get the licenses and permits you need:
+Here's how to identify and apply for the right licenses and permits:

-- Identify required licenses: Check the Texas Comptroller's license guide to find industry-specific requirements for your business type.
+- Identify required licenses: check the Texas Comptroller's license guide to find industry-specific requirements for your business type.
+For a detailed walkthrough, see the guide to getting a Texas business license.

-- Apply for a sales tax permit: If you sell retail goods or taxable services, register for a Sales and Use Tax Permit through the Texas Comptroller or by filing Form AP201.
-Processing takes 2–3 weeks.
+- Apply for a sales tax permit: if you sell retail goods or taxable services, register for a Sales and Use Tax Permit through the Texas Comptroller or by filing Form AP-201.
+Processing takes 2 to 3 weeks.

 Understand your tax responsibilities

-Texas has no state income tax, which is a major advantage for business owners.
-However, you still have state and federal tax obligations to manage.
+Texas has no state income tax, which is a significant advantage for business owners.
+However, you still have state and federal tax obligations to manage throughout the year.

 Here are the Texas state taxes you may need to pay:

-- Franchise tax (margin tax): Businesses with revenue over $2.47 million owe 0.375%–0.75% depending on business type.
-Most small businesses fall below this threshold.
+- Franchise tax (margin tax): businesses with total revenue over $2.65 million owe 0.375% to 0.75% depending on business type.
+Most small businesses fall below this threshold and owe nothing.
+The $2.65 million no-tax-due threshold applies to the 2026 and 2027 report years.

-- Sales and use tax: If you sell taxable goods or services, collect 6.25% state sales tax plus any local taxes (up to 2%).
+- Sales and use tax: if you sell taxable goods or services, you'll collect 6.25% state sales tax plus any local taxes (up to 2%, for a combined maximum of 8.25%)

 You'll also need to manage these federal taxes:

-- Self-employment tax: 15.3% on net self-employment income for sole proprietors and partners
+- Self-employment tax: 15.3% on net self-employment income for sole proprietors and partners, covering Social Security and Medicare

-- Estimated quarterly payments: Required if you expect to owe $1,000 or more in taxes
+- Estimated quarterly payments: required if you expect to owe $1,000 or more in federal taxes for the year

 Accounting software like Xero helps you track income, categorize expenses, and prepare for tax deadlines throughout the year.